-UK broadcasting divides the UHF TV band into slices of bandwidth each capable of carrying a single named analogue channel such as BBC1, or now a single digital mux such as BBCA.
-Perhaps confusingly, the slices themselves are also called channels and are numbered 21 - 68, familiarly to those who remember the tuning knobs of old TVs.
+UK broadcasting divides the UHF TV band into slices of bandwidth each capable of carrying formerly a single analogue channel such as BBC1 or now a single digital mux such as BBCA.
+Perhaps confusingly, the slices themselves are also called channels and are numbered 21 - 60, familiarly to those who remember the tuning knobs of old TVs.
 The actual frequency in MHz of each channel can be determined from the formula: f = 8*c + 306, where c is the channel number.

 Aerial gain (signal output level) and bandwidth (the range of frequencies captured) mutually conflict.
 Hence, to allow aerials to be of useful gain, the UHF band is also more coarsely divided into aerial groups.
 The current system originally had three, one of which would have contained all the transmissions of any given transmitter.
 This enabled:

-However, Five and DTT have led to wider groupings, so compromising these advantages where they're in use.
+However, Five, DTT, and the ongoing clearance of higher frequencies for mobile use have led to wider groupings, so compromising these advantages where they're in use.
 Here are the current groups:

 Signal level (more correctly, not just absolute signal level, which must be above a minimum threshold to drive the receiver, but also the CN Ratio, a measure of the wanted signal's level above other unwanted signals) is determined by:

 Given the complexity of the above, how can anyone find their signal level?
-The only truthful answer is to measure it, but only reputable aerial installers or official agencies are likely to have the required equipment.
+The only truthful answer is to measure it, but only reputable aerial installers or official agencies are likely to have equipment of useful accuracy.